Naww137/Syndat/README.md

 Insert desciption of this project.

+After following the instructions to clone and install this project, some of the functionality of nuc-syndat is highlighted in the examples.py script.
+This script shows the intended workflow and how to use the modules in syndat.

 ## Setup your environment

 ### Create a virtual environment (optional)
- - If you would like to separate this package from your root python installation, you can create a virtual environment as a workspace.
+If you would like to separate this package from your root python installation, you can create a virtual environment as a workspace.
 If you are unfamiliar with this process or why to do it, see [this article](https://towardsdatascience.com/virtual-environments-for-absolute-beginners-what-is-it-and-how-to-create-one-examples-a48da8982d4b).
-   - To create an alias to easily activate this venv, see these links for [bash](https://wpbeaches.com/make-an-alias-in-bash-or-zsh-shell-in-macos-with-terminal/) or [zsh](https://linuxhint.com/configure-use-aliases-zsh/) shells.
+To create an alias to easily activate this venv, see these links for [bash](https://wpbeaches.com/make-an-alias-in-bash-or-zsh-shell-in-macos-with-terminal/) or [zsh](https://linuxhint.com/configure-use-aliases-zsh/) shells.

 ### Install dependencies